Radiotherapy can sometimes cure a cancer, but more often it is used to shrink the cancer, stop it from growing or stop it spreading.

-Radiotherapy uses X-rays to destroy or injure cancer cells so they cannot multiply.
+Radiotherapy uses radiation to destroy or injure cancer cells so they cannot multiply.
 You may receive radiation from a machine, or a radioactive implant may be placed inside your body near the cancer.
 Sometimes you may swallow a capsule of 'radioisotopes'.

 What are the side effects of radiotherapy?

 Many of these side effects come on a week or two after the treatment has started.
 They will gradually disappear after the treatment is finished.